Ezekiel Elliott Suspended 6 Games After Domestic Violence Investigation

 Ezekiel Elliott Suspended 6 Games After Domestic Violence InvestigationAugust 11, 2017

-Dallas Cowboys running back Ezekiel Elliott has been suspended six games without pay by the NFL for his role in a domestic violence case from last July.
+Dallas Cowboys running back Ezekiel Elliott has been suspended six games without pay by the NFL for his alleged role in a domestic violence case from last July.

 The NFL confirmed the decision in a release shared by Mike Garafolo of NFL.com: